kojiwell/trops/README.rst

     # And then, push your trops' commits to the remote repository
     trops repo push

-As you can see on the issue page, what you've done is linked to the issue you tagged.
-You should also be able to find the markdown table from that page.
+On the issue page, you can find the log in a markdown table format, which is useful for reviewing and sharing your work with your team members.

-And now, you can start working on automating what you've interactively done by using Ansible, Salt, Chef, Puppet, or whatever tools down the line.
+Now, you can update the tasks and recipes in your Ansible roles, Dockerfiles, and so on, based on the log.
+You can also use the log as a reference for troubleshooting.

-So, Trops helps you easily try new things, and you don't have to worry about forgetting what you've done.
+Trops helps you easily try new things, and you don't have to worry about forgetting what you've done.
 And then, once you've got used to it, it will actually help you organize your day-to-day multitasking, which is probably something that a lot of system admins cannot avoid.

 Contributing
 ============